-The drive to Big Sur itself is beautiful.
-Hwy 1, the highway you take to get to Big Sur is so scenic that you just want to stop every few minutes and take pictures.
-Be prepared for a slow leisurely drive, as all the cars ahead of you are busy taking pictures and looking at the scenery too, which means they can’t drive fast.
+The drive to Big Sur on Hwy 1 is one of the most exhilarating, spectacular and humbling drives one will ever go on.
+The natural beauty on this highway with majestic hills and rugged mountains on one side and the cliffs below with icy blue waters of the Pacific Ocean on the other are un-parallel.
+The road is so scenic that one can’t help wanting to stop every few minutes to take pictures.
+Be prepared for a slow leisurely drive, as all the other cars ahead are busy looking at the scenery and stopping to take pictures too.
 Also be prepared for cars to break unexpectedly as very often they veer off the road to take more pictures.

 I don’t know how the town managed to do it, but they did; all you see around you is just nature.
 With no commercial buildings or homes for as far as the eye can see, for miles and miles.

 Cell phone coverage?
 None.
-Want to tweet or snapchat that beautiful picture you just took?
+Want to tweet or snapchat that beautiful picture?
 Can’t.
-Big Sur is the kind of place where you have to disconnect yourself from the world and just enjoy the moment.
+Big Sur is the kind of place where one is forced to disconnect from the world and just enjoy the moment.
 Take a deep breath, absorb the fresh ocean air, and get intoxicated with the scene around you.
 I guarantee, you will leave with a spiritual experience.
 No one is immune to Big Sur’s breathtaking beauty.

 Big Sur is more a state of mind than a place you can pinpoint on a map.
-There are no traffic lights, banks or strip malls, and when the sun goes down, the moon and the stars are the only street lights…lonelyplant.com Big Sur, California
+There are no traffic lights, banks or strip malls, and when the sun goes down, the moon and the stars are the only street lights…from lonelyplant.com Big Sur, California